-There is to be no harsh or inhumane treatment, including any sexual harassment, sexual abuse, corporal punishment, mental or physical coercion or verbal abuse of workers; nor is there to be the threat of any such treatment.
+There is to be no harsh or inhumane treatment, including violence, gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming or verbal abuse of workers; nor is there to be the threat of any such treatment.
 Disciplinary policies and procedures in support of these requirements shall be clearly defined and communicated to workers.

-6) Non-Discrimination
+6) Non-Discrimination/Non-Harassment

 Suppliers should be committed to a workforce free of harassment and unlawful discrimination.
-Companies shall not engage in discrimination based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, covered veteran status, protected genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.
+Companies shall not engage in discrimination or harassment based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, covered veteran status, protected genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.
 Workers shall be provided with reasonable accommodation for religious practices.
-In addition, workers or potential workers should not be subjected to medical tests or physical exams that could be used in a discriminatory way.
+In addition, workers or potential workers should not be subjected to medical tests, including pregnancy or virginity tests, or physical exams that could be used in a discriminatory way.